infinum/android-collar/README.md

 Gradle plugin which collects all analytics screen names, events and user properties for Android projects.
 This plugin has been written in Kotlin but works both inside Kotlin and Java projects.

+**IMPORTANT:** Collar does **NOT** send out analytics data to remote services.
+This is left for the developer to solve in their own codebase, with Collar being simply a reflection of the current state of analytics data.

 The project is organized in the following modules:

 - `annotations` - contains all annotations necessary for the plugin to work